These honey cupcakes are bursting with honey flavor. They are like single-serving honey cake!

 What Kind of Honey Is Best for Honey Cupcakes?

 Just like with honey cookies, you can use any honey you like to make honey cupcakes.
-I’ve tested them with lots of different honeys and once the honey is baked, you can’t really tell them apart.
+I’ve tested them with lots of different honeys and learned that when baking with honey, you can’t really tell them apart.

 Save your fancy honey if you want to drizzle it over the tops of the cupcakes.